HACC2018/The-Johnson-Family/README.md

  <img src="docs/dashboard.png">

-You can also add your info trash audit information for the Department of Sustainability at UH Manoa to verify and add to the data chart.
+You can also add your trash audit information for the Department of Sustainability at UH Manoa to verify and add to the data chart.

  <img src="docs/addbags.png">